antoniou/agora-ansible-docker/doc/overview.md

 1. A base Docker image is built that only includes [election-orchestra](https://github.com/agoravoting/election-orchestra).
 The image is tagged with the name **dcent/election-orchestra-base**
 2. The base docker image is used as a source image, to build a Docker image that includes [election-orchestra](https://github.com/agoravoting/election-orchestra) and [agora-tools](https://github.com/agoravoting/agora-tools).
 The image is named  **dcent/election-orchestra**

-### Deploying an Authority Server
+## 2. Deploying an Authority Server

-An Authority server can be deployed using the [README](../README.md) guide in this repository
+An Authority server can be deployed using the [README](../README.md) guide in this repository.

+The deployment process performs the following tasks:

+1. A new Vagrant Box is launched and provided with all the necessary packages ( Docker, Postgres, git ).
+2. A Postgres db is created and made accessible from within the vagrant box.
+2. The Authority Docker image is pulled from its [dockerhub repository](https://registry.hub.docker.com/u/dcent/election-orchestra/).
+3. A new docker container is deployed, using a set of environment variables that are passed from the eo_env.yml file (See sample [here](../eoenv.yml.sample))

 ### The Runtime template-rendering mechanism